' Who to Talk to About Bankruptcy - Law Offices of Robert M. Geller

 Prepare Yourself for Judgment

 It would be nice if every single person in our lives could support us without judgment, but that is rarely the case.
 People often attach financial status and personal character and assume if bankruptcy is necessary, a person is irresponsible.
-The truth is mistakes might have led you to bankruptcy, but what difference does that make now?
+The truth is, mistakes might have led you to bankruptcy, but what difference does that make now?
 You are taking action to get your life back on track at this moment and that is what is important.
 Those in your life who care about you and respect you will understand and support you despite your prior financial missteps.

-Turn to Your Attorney for Advice
+Turn to Your Attorney to Talk to and for Advice

 Certain life events – pregnancy, marriage, buying a home, financial hardship – seem to bring the advice givers out of the close.
 Your loved ones mean well, but they can overstep their boundaries when it comes to giving you a list of “shoulds” and “should nots” regarding your bankruptcy.
 The best thing you can do is offer polite thanks and assure them you are working with an experienced professional.
-Every bankruptcy situation is different and you need to rely on your attorney for advice.
+Every bankruptcy situation is different, and you need to rely on your attorney for advice.

 Do Not Back Down

 If you have made the commitment to bankruptcy, there is no reason why a friend or family member should talk you out of it.
-You know what is best for your situation and any horror story or warning should not change that.
+You know what is best for your situation, and any horror story or warning should not change that.
 The important thing for you is to make smart choices about your situation and work with an experienced professional.
 If your cousin or brother-in-law or anyone tells you about their terrible experience, you cannot let it deter you.
 Do your research, understand your options, and make your decision based on that information.

 If you believe bankruptcy is right for you, now is the time to act.
 Contact the Law Offices of Robert M. Geller at 813.254.5696 to discuss your options and get the support you need to get your financial life back on track.